Jamais Vu: Exposing the Generalization Gap in Supervised Semantic Correspondence: Related Work

 \section{Related Work}

 {\bf Supervised methods.} Supervised approaches rely on the availability of datasets with annotated keypoints such as CUB~\cite{wah2011cub}, PF-PASCAL~\cite{ham2017proposal}, and SPair-71k~\cite{min2019spair} to learn corresponding points across instances of the same object class depicted in different images.
 This is typically using contrastive objectives minimizing distance between features coming from the same keypoints while pushing other features away~\cite{han2017scnet, tang2023emergent, taleof2feats, zhang2023telling}.
-Flow-based approaches, that compute 4D correlations maps between source and target images have also been explored~\cite{cho2021cats, huang2022learning}.
+A more computationally intensive option is to compute dense 4D correlations maps between each source and target locations~\cite{cho2021cats, min2021convolutional, huang2022learning, kim2022transformatcher}.
 To obtain stronger descriptors, it is also common to aggregate features from multiple network layers to form hypercolumns~\cite{min2020learning, amir2021deep, zhang2023telling}.
 Current state-of-the-art supervised methods forego training from scratch and instead typically use a large pretrained vision model as a backbone, the most popular options being DINOv2~\cite{oquab2023dinov2} and Stable Diffusion~\cite{rombach2022high}.
 While effective at matching instances of keypoints of the same type that have been observed during training, in our experiments we demonstrate that current supervised methods have a tendency to overfit to the set of keypoints observed during training and struggle to generalize to previously unseen keypoints (see \cref{fig:overview} for an example).

 There have also been recent attempts to utilize the expressive power of the representations encoded in large multi-modal models for detecting sets of keypoints.
 Few-shot methods require supervision in the form of a support set at inference time~\cite{lu2022few,lu2024detect,hirschorn2024graph}.
 Zero-shot methods forego the need for such supervision, but instead require that keypoints should be described via natural language prompts~\cite{zhang2023clamp,zhang2024open}.
 Describing common keypoints (\eg `the left eye') can be easily done via language, but how to best describe less salient points via text is not so clear.
 There have also been attempts to develop models that can take different various modalities (\ie text and or keypoints) as input~\cite{lu2024openkd}.
 While promising, these methods make use of large multi-modal models and need large quantities of keypoint supervision data, spanning many diverse keypoints and categories, for pretraining.